How to cook rice to remove the most arsenic

 But as the popularity of rice and its products (rice cakes, rice milk, et cetera) are on the rise, so should concern be for people beyond infants and pregnant women who eat rice on a regular basis.
 It can be quite toxic and in the European Union, arsenic is classified as a category 1 carcinogen, meaning that it’s known to cause cancer in humans.

 Rice has around 10 to 20 times more arsenic than other cereal crops because it is grown in flooded fields which make it much easier for arsenic to leave the soil and enter the rice, notes an article by the BBC program Trust Me I’m a Doctor.
-For the program, Michael Mosley met Prof Andy Meharg from Queen’s University, Belfast, who is an expert on the topic of rice and rice products.
+For the program, Michael Mosley met Professor Andy Meharg from Queen’s University, Belfast, who is an expert on the topic of rice and rice products.

 Where the arsenic is high and low

-• Basmati rice contains lower levels than other rice.
+• Basmati rice is lower in arsenic than other kinds of rice.

-• Brown rice usually contains more arsenic than white rice (because of the husk).
+• Brown rice usually contains more arsenic than white rice because it is found in the husk, which isn't removed in brown rice.
+(That said, remember that brown rice has more nutrients.)

+• Whether rice is grown organically or conventionally does not have an impact on arsenic levels.

 • Rice cakes and crackers can contain levels higher than in cooked rice.

-• The levels of arsenic found in rice milk far exceed the amounts that would be allowed in drinking water.
+• The levels of arsenic found in rice milk are way more than the amounts that is generally allowed in drinking water.

 Mosley and Meharg did some fancy footwork to test various arsenic levels as determined by cooking methods.
 Arsenic leaves the rice for the water when cooking – but if you cook your rice until it’s not swimming or use a rice cooker, the arsenic goes right back into the rice when all is said and done.
 The solution?
 Use more water than is required to cook the rice so that there is a leftover reservoir of it where the arsenic can remain.
 The team explains that when they used 5 times as much water as rice when cooking, only 43% of the arsenic remained in the rice.
-When they also soaked the rice overnight before cooking, only 18% of the arsenic remained in the rice.
+When they also soaked the rice overnight before cooking and then used the 5:1 ratio, only 18% of the arsenic remained in the rice.

 Here is how to cook rice to remove the most arsenic